exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/80_Going Live/00_Production-Ready/index.md

 ## GraphQL Server

-Use a container orchestration service.
+Use a reliable, reasonably priced container orchestration service.

-The actual deployment steps worth another course.
+The actual deployment steps worth going through another course.
 Not that they require knowledge that an average developer doesn't already have or can't quickly gain.
 But that *is* another course.
-So, here we'll just answer the questions to help settling the backend development foundation - read on!
+So, here we'll just cover a few quick points to help settling the backend development foundation - read on!